-In these uncertain times, Detector Inspector continues our commitment to keeping residents safe in their homes and giving agents and landlords peace of mind.
 In QLD, new legislation effective from 1 January 2022 will impact the requirements for smoke alarms in all residential buildings and most will require upgrades in order to be compliant with the new regulations.
 Let Detector Inspector take this off your to-do list—we’ll make sure you don’t miss out on securing compliance for your properties.

 Changes to smoke alarm legislation in QLD: what it means for agents and landlords

-If you’re a property manager or a landlord in Queensland, it’s time to get on top of the smoke alarm legislation changes that effect you and your properties.
+f you’re a property manager or a landlord in Queensland, it’s time to get on top of the smoke alarm legislation changes that effect you and your properties.
 The task of getting all residential properties compliant before the deadline is a huge one that could exceed the capacity of Queensland’s qualified electricians and technicians.
 Some properties will miss out or will pay large premiums as the date looms closer.
 Don’t let that happen to you!

 If you’re still trying to understand what the legislation changes mean for you, we’ve summarised the changes for you here.

 In short, the new legislation states that all residences must have hardwired 240-volt photoelectric or 10-year lithium battery powered smoke alarms installed in each bedroom and on each storey, in accordance with strict placement guidelines.
 In almost all cases, this will mean multiple alarms on each storey and all smoke alarms must be interconnected with each other.